louismullie/temp-data/markdown_final/fc4ca44b-b4e8-ff03-1003-daac7d28abd7.md

 ### Treatment of urogenital symptoms in individuals with a history of estrogen-dependent breast cancer: clinical consensus [^1c9e1aa8].
 Obstetrics and Gynecology (2021).
 High credibility.

-Nonhormonal treatment options for urogenital symptoms — formulations and dosing are presented as follows: Water-, silicone-, and polycarbophil-based lubricants are available with dosing to "See product labeling."
-Moisturizers include hyaluronic acid, polyacrylic acid, and a polycarbophil-based vaginal moisturizer with regimens of "5 mg daily for 2 weeks, then 3–5 times per week," "3 g daily," and "2.5 g 3 times/week," respectively.
-Vaginal suppositories include Vitamin E "30–200 international units" and Vitamin D "1,000 international units."
-For topical anesthesia, "4% aqueous lidocaine" is applied using a "Fully saturated cotton ball applied to the vulvar vestibule for 3 minutes."
+Nonhormonal treatment options for urogenital symptoms — formulations and dosing are presented as follows: Water-, silicone-, and polycarbophil-based lubricants are available with dosing to "See product labeling".
+Moisturizers include hyaluronic acid, polyacrylic acid, and a polycarbophil-based vaginal moisturizer with regimens of "5 mg daily for 2 weeks, then 3–5 times per week", "3 g daily", and "2.5 g 3 times/week", respectively.
+Vaginal suppositories include Vitamin E "30–200 international units" and Vitamin D "1,000 international units".
+For topical anesthesia, "4% aqueous lidocaine" is applied using a "Fully saturated cotton ball applied to the vulvar vestibule for 3 minutes".

 ---